cloudmesh-deprecated/piazza/README.rst

 Runs on http://127.0.0.1:5000/ by default.
 Flask routes are based on DOCOPT.
 Navigating to the index will display available routes.

+**the Flask server is currently a WIP and not recommended.
+Very few features are available.

 Change Configuration Item
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ::

     piazza config <section> <item> --value=<value>

 Change network ID to new class::